fpco/ide-backend/setup/SETUP.md

     The tests are no longer as picky as they used to be about the versions of these packages; if you are getting test failures with different versions, you should file a bug.

+    However, the *order* in which you install the above is important: you must install mtl before monads-tf or you will get test failures (this is due to incompletely package information in the ghc runtime (#95).
   - whatever other packages you want to be available to snippets at runtime

 Running the tests